welf2015/ddd-flee-manage/scripts/cloudflare-worker-upload-DEPLOY.md

 3. Click "Edit code"
 4. Replace the entire worker code with the code above
 5. Click "Save and deploy"
+6. **Verify** the `AUTH_KEY` environment variable is set correctly (Settings → Variables)

+## Troubleshooting 401 Unauthorized:

+If you get 401 errors after deployment:
+1. Check that `AUTH_KEY` environment variable exists in Cloudflare Worker
+2. Verify the value matches `R2_AUTH_KEY` from your Vercel/environment config
+3. Make sure you saved and redeployed the worker after setting the variable

 After deployment, file uploads should work without CORS errors!